makerdao/community/governance/polls/MIP9 Community Greenlight Poll - Monetalis - November 15, 2021.md

 ## Review

-This poll asks whether the asset MONETALIS (Montalis Wholesale SME Green Growth Lending) should be prioritized for inclusion in the Maker Protocol by the [Core Units](https://mips.makerdao.com/mips/details/MIP38#mip38c2-core-unit-state).
+This poll asks whether the asset MONETALIS (Monetalis Wholesale SME Green Growth Lending) should be prioritized for inclusion in the Maker Protocol by the [Core Units](https://mips.makerdao.com/mips/details/MIP38#mip38c2-core-unit-state).

 Please review the collateral onboarding application [thread](https://forum.makerdao.com/t/mip6-collateral-onboarding-application-monetalis-wholesale-green-economy-senior-secure-sme-funding/11223) to inform your position before voting.

 ## Outcomes

 **Regardless of the winning option the following actions will be taken at the conclusion of this poll:**
-* The 'greenlight score' will be calculated for MONETALIS (Montalis Wholesale SME Green Growth Lending) using the formula `Score = 'Yes' Votes - 'No' Votes`
+* The 'greenlight score' will be calculated for MONETALIS (Monetalis Wholesale SME Green Growth Lending) using the formula `Score = 'Yes' Votes - 'No' Votes`
-* The 'greenlight score' for MONETALIS (Montalis Wholesale SME Green Growth Lending) will be added to the [Collateral Prioritisation Sheet](https://docs.google.com/spreadsheets/d/1IX9e2fyfz7djtDMKn5gMyGsyFxHoY75GncMbAjnSXrM/edit#gid=0) by the Governance Facilitators.
+* The 'greenlight score' for MONETALIS (Monetalis Wholesale SME Green Growth Lending) will be added to the [Collateral Prioritisation Sheet](https://docs.google.com/spreadsheets/d/1IX9e2fyfz7djtDMKn5gMyGsyFxHoY75GncMbAjnSXrM/edit#gid=0) by the Governance Facilitators.
 * The [Core Units](https://mips.makerdao.com/mips/details/MIP38#mip38c2-core-unit-state) will use the Collateral Prioritisation Sheet to direct their work on onboarding new collateral types.

 ---